Cousin Itt: Film

 In the 1991 feature film The Addams Family, Cousin Itt (spelled "It", and performed and voiced by John Franklin) has a minor role in which he becomes infatuated with Margaret Alford (Dana Ivey), the mistreated wife of the Addams' crooked lawyer Tully Alford (Dan Hedaya), when he meets her at a party and asks her to dance.
 At the end of the film, Margaret and Cousin Itt begin to date, later to marry some time after Tully and the film's main antagonist Abigail Craven (Elizabeth Wilson) are defeated and buried alive.

 Cousin Itt appears in Addams Family Values performed again by Franklin.
 He and Margaret are shown to still be together, and they have a child named "What”, who resembles a miniature version of Itt.

 In the 1998 direct-to-video film Addams Family Reunion, Itt (performed by Phil Fondacaro) is pursued by a mutant dog invented by Uncle Fester that feeds on human hair.

 Cousin Itt appears in the 2019 animated film (also spelled "It") where he is voiced by Snoop Dogg.
 He is portrayed as being smaller in this incarnation than in any other, being shorter than Pugsley, the youngest Addams child.
-Here, Itt also has visibly solid arms not made of hair unlike like in previous incarnations and legs under his hair.
+Here, Itt also has visibly solid arms not made of hair, unlike previous incarnations, and legs under his hair.
 He is also notably depicted as a playboy, making him one of the few members of the family to have been truly accepted by society.

 Cousin Itt appears in The Addams Family 2 voiced again by Snoop Dogg.
 While on their cross-country road trip, the Addams Family meets up with Cousin Itt in Miami as he arrives on a jet ski.
 During a pep talk with Wednesday, Cousin Itt revealed to her that he once shaved his body during his teenage years as he shows her a picture of what he looked like without his extra hair.
 As Cousin Itt travels with the family, he had to leave them earlier to help Grandmama when her house party at the Addams Family house gets out of control.
-By the time the Addams Family returns home, Cousin Itt and Grandmama have gotten the party under control.
+By the time the Addams Family returns home, Cousin Itt and Grandmama have got the party under control.